ned14/wg14_result/Readme.md

 # Todo

-- Ought to generate some sort of reference docs
+- Ought to write how to use documentation
 - Ought to generate examples to ensure optimised codegen
 - Convenience functions for serialising and printing.
+- Rust bindings missing wrapping a Rust Result into a C Result i.e. going the other direction.
 - Need example bindings for:
-    - Rust
     - FORTRAN
     - Swift